The popular free online music notation program branches out with premium features and improved tools for Learning Edition subscribers

 When Noteflight first appeared on the scene over a year ago (read the original Noteflight review) I was happy to welcome it with open arms.
 At the time of its debut cloud computing was finally starting to take root in the form of online services such as Google Docs and other similar ventures.
 Noteflight was the first truly usable online music notation program that I felt was a worthy replacement for bare bones, basic editing programs like Finale Notepad.
 At the time it was a little rough, but the product has matured quite a bit and now the company has rolled out a new premium version of the software dubbed Crescendo which offers even more more storage space, commercially sampled sound fonts, and other requested features such as score templates and guitar tablature.

-care about it if they are more comfortable with Sibelius, Finale, or Notion?
+Still, why should a music teacher care about it if they are more comfortable with Sibelius, Finale, or Notation?
 It turns out there is a significant reason, especially if the teacher is using the product in a large group classroom setting.

 The nice thing is that for those schools and teachers that subscribe to the Noteflight Learning Edition of the software all of these features are available as well, making this version of the software every bit as useful to teachers as the now non-free Finale Notepad.
 The thing that sweetens the deal is the integration with the Haiku Learning Management System, an online portal where teachers can create and receive completed assignments with students in a local or distance education classroom.
 For those of you not familiar with Haiku, consider that what Haiku LMS provides to Noteflight Learning Edition is similar to what Impact provides for SmartMusic users.
 The Haiku system simplifies grading and classroom management tasks and makes for a more robust learning experience over the long run.